nathangeffen/cagl/docs/userguide.md

 }
 ```

-## Installation
+# Installation

-The CAGL source code is available on github at <https://github.com/nathangeffen/libcag>.
+The CAGL source code is available on github at <https://github.com/nathangeffen/cagl>.

 Installation instructions are contained in the README.md file.
+If you're familiar with the standard *autotools* installation (e.g. *./configure; make; sudo make install*), installation is straightforward.

-## Purpose
+# Purpose

 Despite its age, C remains one of the most popular programming languages.
 It is fast and simple.
 Well-written C code is easy for most programmers to understand.
 It is widely used in embedded devices and vies with Java for top spot on the Tiobe Programming Index.